Background and Summary

 •

-In all jurisdictions studied, social promotion is the key
+social promotion is the key dysfunction leading

-dysfunction leading to the low proficiencies.
+to the low proficiencies.

 • Age based group instruction hinders the ability to